-Calexico East/Mexicali II Port of Entry is served by California SR-7, with direct connection to Interstate 8, about five miles northward.
-In 2014, the Calexico East POE accommodated over 325, 243 incoming trucks, transporting goods valued at \$13.1 billion (\$5.7 billion in exports and \$7.4 billion in imports).
+The Calexico East/Mexicali II Port of Entry is served by California SR-7, with direct connection to Interstate 8, about five miles to the north.
+In 2013, the Calexico East POE accommodated over 325,690 incoming trucks, transporting goods valued at \$13.1 billion (\$5.7 billion in exports and \$7.4 billion in imports).
 Previous origin and destination surveys by Caltrans estimates that 79 percent of these cross-border goods have origins and destinations throughout California and 21 percent to and from other U.S. states, Asia, Canada, Europe, and South America.

-The Imperial-Mexicali region is pursuing a Binational Partnership-Toll Pilot Project to expand the northbound lanes for cars and trucks.
+The Imperial-Mexicali region is pursuing a Binational Partnership Toll Pilot Project to expand the northbound lanes for cars and trucks.
 The concept is to toll new lanes with existing lanes remaining as a free option.

-In 2003, the United States Department of Commerce granted a Foreign Trade Zone designation to the County of Imperial, along with the cities of Brawley, Calexico, Calipatria, and El Centro.
-Subsequently, these jurisdictions formed the Imperial Valley Foreign Trade Zone Joint Powers Authority in 2005.
+In 2003, the United States Department of Commerce granted a Foreign-Trade Zone designation to the County of Imperial, along with the cities of Brawley, Calexico, Calipatria, and El Centro.
+Subsequently, the cities and the County formed the Imperial Valley Foreign Trade Zone Joint Powers Authority in 2005.
 Through this joint venture, Imperial County has been working diligently to attract business that would benefit from the FTZ designation.

-The passage of NAFTA dramatically increased foreign investment in the California/Mexico border region.
+The passage of NAFTA dramatically increased foreign investment to the California/Mexico border region.
 NAFTA, combined with the region's business friendly local governments, available workforce, competitive wage rates, strategic location as the gateway to the Pacific Rim and Latin America, and proximity to a growing network of suppliers and service providers, makes the California border region the optimum location for an international manufacturer.
 All 50 states can now export to Mexico through the California gateway and there is every reason to believe that the Southern California border region is becoming a key worldwide manufacturing center and a prime export market for many U.S. and foreign companies.

 The California-Mexico border region is positioned to capitalize on NAFTA and industrial development in Mexico.
+However, the future of NAFTA is in question due to the new presidential administration's potential re-negotiation or withdrawal of the agreement with Mexico and Canada.